openscope/openscope/documentation/development-processes-checklists.md

         - Note that this merge _will_ have conflicts due to the different version numbers and CHANGELOG.
 Resolve and allow the merge commit.
         - Include summary of `Merge hotfix/359 (#361) from master`.
         - Include the same description in the second line.

+### Testing Phase Checklist
+At least three days prior to the end of the sprint, we will create a `release` branch that represents the state of the simulator after the current sprint's work.
+This release branch is temporary and has a short lifespan.
+It exists solely to provide a testing environment segregated from both the development and production versions of the app.

+1. Create new branch `release/#.#.#` from `develop`.
+1. Open a pull request for `release/#.#.#` into `master`.
+    - Include a title of the version number, eg 'v5.2.0'.
+    - Include a description of 'Deploy v5.2.0'.
+1. On Heroku, change staging app to point to this new release branch.
+1. Broadcast publishing of testing app and seek feedback and/or bug reports.
+Any bugs should be reported to the `#bugs` room and will be triaged from there.
+1. Merge any applicable bugfix branches into `release/#.#.#`.
+    - Include summary of `Merge bugfix/### into release/#.#.#`
+    - Then on `develop`, run `git merge release/#.#.#` (results in a FF) and push.

+_Only bugfix branches should be merged to `release/#.#.#` during this phase.
+Then, only the `release/#.#.#` branch should be merged into `develop`._

+Upon completion of the testing phase, conduct the release procedure (outlined below).

 ### Release Procedure
 1. Checkout `release/#.#.#`.